ROYAL MARINES CADETS

 Windsurfing

-Combine sailing and surfing to glide across the water.
-Windsurfing teaches balance, wind awareness, and coordination and offers a thrilling challenge for cadets of all skill levels.
+Combine the excitement of sailing with the thrill of surfing as you glide across the water.
+What’s more, windsurfing teaches balance, wind awareness and coordination.
+It offers a fun, fast-paced challenge for cadets of all skill levels.

 Powerboating

 Hop on a motorised boat and learn how to handle it safely and efficiently.
-Power boating builds skills in navigation, speed control, and essential safety protocols, which makes it perfect for those who enjoy action on the water.
+Power boating builds skills in navigation, speed control and essential safety protocols.
+In addition, it’s ideal for those who enjoy fast-paced action and responsibility on the water.

 Offshore Voyages